• About

 Variations and Substitutions

-• Skip the Panko topping and don't bake!
-Make this meal easier and quicker by skipping the breadcrumb topping and baking step.
+Skip the Panko topping, and don't bake!
+Turn this meal into stovetop mac and cheese by skipping the breadcrumb topping and baking steps.

 Mac and cheese does not reheat well because the pasta absorbs the liquid from the bechamel sauce in the fridge.
 You end up with dry mac and cheese!
 There are a few ways to get around this issue: